A retention period should be applied to your data, so that sessions in the past are removed from the feed, while respecting the RPDE invariants.

 The Realtime Paged Data Exchange specification specifies that:

 If any record is added to the list or updated it must remain in the list in perpetuity while it is in an "updated" state, or remain in the list for at least 7 days from the point in time at which it transitioned to a "deleted" state

-In order to implement a retention period, records representing events that occur in the past should be pruned by first setting their
+If the objective of implementing a retention period is primarily to reduce the number of records stored, records representing events that occur in the past should be pruned by:

 state to the

 Then after 7 days removing them from the feed.

 This may be implemented via a regular CRON job, for example.